-The east most beginning of the Great Wall of China begins in Qinhuangdao, a coastal city, at its east end.
+The Great Wall of China begins in Qinhuangdao, a coastal city, at its east end.
 This city is known as Laolongtou in Chinese.

-For our long treks to the Great Wall of China, we'll start from Laolongtou or Old Dragon's Head, which stretches 23 meters into the sea like a dragon drinking water, hence its name.
-This part of the Great Wall was built in the 7th year of Wanli reign in the Ming dynasty (1579).
-It was mended in the 7th year of Kangxi reign in the Qing dynasty (1668).
-Emperors Kangxi and Qianlong of the Qing Dynasty always stopped here for a visit on their way to Fengtian (Present-day Shenyang) to worship their ancestors.
-It makes the city even more worthy of its name.
-Emperor Qin (221-207 BC), the first emperor of China, sent people into the sea from here to look for a drug that would give him immortality.
-You can see the Great Wall as it zigzags over the rolling mountains like a giant dragon to the north.
-Looking to the south, you can see the sea's vast expanse stretching far to merge with the sky.
-At this moment, you feel as if you could embrace the whole world.
+For our long treks to the Great Wall of China, we'll start at Laolongtou or the Old Dragon's Head.
+Old Dragon's Head extends 23 meters into the sea like a dragon drinking water.
+It was built in 1579, the 7th year of the reign of Wanli, during the Ming dynasty.
+During Kangxi's rule in the Qing dynasty (1668), it was repaired.
+Kangxi and Qianlong of the Qing Dynasty always stopped here on their way to worship their ancestors in Fengtian (current-day Shenyang).
+This makes the city even more worthy of its name.
+You can see the Great Wall as it zigzags across the mountains like a dragon to the north.
+You can see the vast expanse of the sea stretching far into the sky to the south.
+At this moment, you feel as if you could embrace the entire world.

-It consists of the Estuary Stone City, Jinglu Watchtower, Wangshou Watchtower, Nanhaikou Pass, Chenghai Tower, Ninghai City, and Binhai City.
+Old Dragon's Head Complex consists of Estuary Stone City, Jinglu Watchtower, Wangshou Watchtower, Nanhaikou Pass, Chenghai Tower, Ninghai City, and Binhai City.

-The Chenghai Pavilion is the most celebrated architectural structure.
-It is a two-story building built with bricks and wood.
-Emperors in the Qing Dynasty (1644-1911), including Kangxi, Yongzheng, and Qianlong, once visited there on their way to Mukden (Shenyang City) to worship their ancestors left many poems and inscriptions.
-A plaque with four Chinese characters 'Yuan', 'Qi,' 'Hun,' and 'Mang,' and a pair of couplets written by Qianlong still hangs on the hall's lintel and columns.
+Chenghai Pavilion is one of the most famous architectural structures.
+It is a two-story building constructed of bricks and wood.
+In the Qing Dynasty (1644-1911), Kangxi, Yongzheng, and Qianlong once visited there on their way to worship their ancestors in Mukden (Shenyang City), where they left many poems and inscriptions.
+A plaque with four Chinese characters - 'Yuan', 'Qi,' 'Hun,' and 'Mang' - and couplets were written by Qianlong hangs on the hall's lintel and columns.
 These tablets are embedded in the walls with poetry from other famous literary figures.

-Reconstructed in 1988, the Nereus Temple is about 350 meters (0.2 miles) from the Laolongtou Great Wall.
-It consists of many archways, the Drum Tower, the Nereus Hall, the trestle bridge, and the Hall of the Goddess of Heaven; the Nereus Hall and the Hall of the Goddess of Heaven being the main structures of the temple.
-Inside the temple are sculptures of Nereus, Goddess of Heaven, Eight Immortals, and the Door Gods.
-A plaque inscribed by Qianlong hangs on the door lintel.
+In 1988, the Nereus Temple was reconstructed about 350 meters away from Laolongtou Great Wall.
+This temple includes many archways, the Drum Tower, the Nereus Hall, the trestle bridge, and the Hall of the Goddess of Heaven; the Nereus Hall and the Hall of the Goddess of Heaven are the two main structures of the temple.
+The temple contains sculptures of Nereus, Goddess of Heaven, eight Immortals, and the Door Gods.
+An inscription by Qianlong adorns the door lintel.

-Jinglu Beacon Tower was built in 1565.
-Following extensive reconstruction, the beacon tower stands about 15 meters (49 feet) high.
-The tower has three rooms connected by six-door openings and nine windows in all, making the rooms well ventilated.
-It functions as a defence system together with the Chenghai Pavilion, Nanhaikou (Southern Estuary) Pass, serves as a defense system.
+The Jinglu Beacon Tower was constructed in 1565.
+After extensive reconstruction, the beacon tower stands about 15 meters (49 feet) tall.
+There are three rooms connected by six doors and nine windows in the tower, which allows the rooms to be well ventilated.
+Together with the Chenghai Pavilion, Nanhaikou (Southern Estuary) Pass, serves as a defense system.

-The Ninghai City and the the Nanhaikou (Southern Estuary) Pass are also worth a visit.
-The Ninghai City was built in the Ming Dynasty.
-On the north and west city gates are two embrasured watchtowers guarding the South China Sea.
-The Nanhaikou (Southern Estuary) Pass is the No.1 Pass of the Ming Dynasty Great Wall according to the location order
+Ninghai City and the Nanhaikou (Southern Estuary) Pass are also worth a visit.
+It was built in the Ming Dynasty.
+There are two embrasured watchtowers guarding the South China Sea opposite the north and west city gates.
+The Nanhaikou (Southern Estuary) Pass is the No.1 Pass of the Ming Dynasty Great Wall.